 Doug Rigg of Mill Valley was kicked off the beach after he put his towel down in an area adjacent to the exclusive Seadrift development in Stinson Beach.
 Dr. Kirk Boyd of the U.C.
 Berkeley School of Law sees Rigg’s encounter as a violation of the state’s coastal access laws.

 Peter Douglas, the executive director of the Coastal Commission, called the practice by Seadrift of kicking people off the beach for sunbathing “thuggery.”

-What neither Advocat nor Scriba could have anticipated was that, soon after they moved in, Scriba would be making an appointment to see her doctor – as a result, far down the road, of a deliberate decision by the community of Stinson Beach to control population growth by declining to modernise their system of waste disposal.
+What neither Advocat nor I could have anticipated was that, soon after we moved in, I would be making an appointment to see my doctor — as a result, far down the road, of a deliberate decision by the community of Stinson Beach to control population growth by declining to modernise its system of waste disposal.
 That was a draw-bridgers’ choice designed to discourage newcomers from migrating to the area.

-Now, we have had no time, so far, for investigative research – to look into how many other families renting houses in this settlement have suffered the chaotic fallout we did.
-But there is something not a little surreal about being given a surprise septic bath with the romance writer Danielle Steel for a neighbour – whether or not she spends much time at the Seadrift house she put on the market for $2.65 million, not long ago.
+We have had no time to look into how many other families renting houses in this settlement suffered the chaotic fallout we did.
+But there is something not a little surreal about being given a surprise septic bath with the romance writer Danielle Steel for a neighbour (in 2012: she has sold her Seadrift property since then.

 TENTATIVE CONCLUSIONS FROM A LIFE-CHANGING TENANCY